by Web on October 12, 2017

 “Developing as a writer is something that occurs across a lifetime, not in a single semester,” said Liz Egan, assistant professor and director of the Writing Center.
 “The culture of writing across the curriculum that we have here at Millsaps means writing is taught repeatedly throughout a student’s academic career, including within the context of the student’s chosen discipline.
 That’s why we promote the Writing Center as a place that serves all writers, in all disciplines, of all ability levels, and at all stages in the writing process.”

 Collaborations are campus wide.
 In addition to the familiar physical locations in John Stone Hall and the library’s study rooms 204 and 205, the Writing Center partners with several classes through the Mellon Writing Fellows Program.
 The Writing Center also collaborates with Opportunity Club, the evening study hall program conducted by the athletics department, and the Millsaps Pathways to Success program, a student-led organization that supports minority, first-generation college students.

 Millsaps students, who are trained as writing consultants, provide support.
 Students complete three consecutive semesters of coursework in support of their employment.

-AK Singleton of New Orleans, who is majoring in political science and American studies with plans to enter the political sphere’s policy and advocacy side, is in her first semester as a writing consultant.
+AK Singleton of New Orleans, a political science and American studies major with plans to enter the political sphere’s policy and advocacy side, is in her first semester as a writing consultant.

 “The Writing Center is a great resource for students because of our structure,” she said.
 “We are a drop-in center where a first-year student writing their first (Our Human) Heritage paper can stop by for 30 minutes because they are worried about a thesis statement.
 From what I’ve seen, most first-years struggle specifically with confidence in their writing, and I think even a 30-minute session talking through a thesis statement can be a big confidence boost.”